FEBRUARY 19TH-23RD, 2014

 Thurs, Feb.
 20. 7pm-11pm.

 Our Vector X Punk Arcade Exhibition space at OCAD University (49 McCaul St) was the official opening reception venue of Vector 2014.
-The evening featured introduction by members of the game/ art communities, Team Vector, OCAD U and a brief curatorial introduction to the Punk Arcade by curator Sarah Brin and Lee.
+The evening featured an introduction by members of the game/ art communities, Team Vector, OCAD U and a brief curatorial introduction to the Punk Arcade by curator Sarah Brin and Lee.

 Closing Screening/ Reception.